juan-castrillon/self-learning-notes/C/Notes/Functions.md

 ## User defined functions

+> In C, arguments are copied by value to functions, which means that we cannot change the arguments to affect their value outside of the function.
+To do that, we must use pointers

 In order to define a function, two things are necessary:

 1.** Valid declaration**: A function can return only one parameter, and it should specify its type, and its arguments